 The CSV File Format

 While there are various file types that can be used when exporting data, the only one supported by Absorb for importing data is Comma Separated Values (CSV).
 It is important that you use this format when working with Absorb.
-You may want to review our support article, What is a CSV file and how to I save my spreadsheet as one?
+You may want to review our support article: What is a CSV file and how do I save my spreadsheet as one?

 How to Set Up Your CSV File

-The data being imported into Absorb must follow a specific format, and we recommend downloading, and using the Absorb Data Mapping spreadsheet.
-The document has 30 sheets within it, each titled to match a specific area of Absorb to make it simple to find the information you need.
+The data being imported into Absorb must follow a specific format, and we recommend downloading and using the Absorb Data Mapping spreadsheet.
+The document includes multiple sheets, each titled to match a specific area of Absorb to make it simple to find the information you need.

-As shown above, an example of these is the Departments sheet/tab where you would find the columns, datatypes, etc., that are available to set up your Departments.
-The Users sheet/tab is where you will find all User-related columns, datatypes, etc. The other tabs will follow a similar format; however you can refer to our Users Data Import Sample CSV file to view an example of a CSV set up with User data.
+An example of these is the Departments sheet/tab shown above.
+In this sheet, you can find the columns, data types, etc. that are available to set up your Departments.
+The Users sheet/tab is where you will find all User-related columns, data types, etc. The other tabs follow a similar format.
+You can refer to our Users Data Import Sample CSV file to view an example of a CSV set up with User data.